 That's the short story anyway, the catchy tagline, but it certainly wasn't a short decision.

 It was the culmination of years of feeling frustrated but not knowing it, and then four trigger points pushed me into making a change.
 The first was embarking on a long-distance relationship.
 The second and third were tragic losses of treasured people in my life.
 The fourth was a global pandemic and, well, that REALLY made me take stock.
 The world suddenly changed and it woke me up to how dissatisfied I was with my place in it.
 And so, I changed.

 It definitely was not easy, and I don't want to pretend that it was.
-Change is hard.
+Even if the formula for change looks easy, change is hard.
 It takes you out of your comfort zone and throws you into the unknown.
 I have had (and still have) so many moments of sheer panic and doubt, where I creep into thinking I should retreat and go back to the certainty of what life was like before.
 This is very common, and thankfully I have a lot of supportive people in my life who tell me to stop being stupid, to believe in myself and to fight through it.
 And I do.

 But whilst it isn't easy, it can be simple.
 When I boiled it down to its most basic form, I simply wanted more from my life.
 I wanted to chase after my dreams and not keep myself small.
 We are taught to go after what we want in life, but only if we don't want too much.
 Well, I want a lot.
 And I'm not afraid to say that now.
 And you shouldn't either, no matter what it is that you want.

 And knowing what you want is the key to changing.
 Having vision.
 Vision is the first and most important factor in the formula for change, and the rest of it goes like this: